 Before my teacher would work with me this way, I had to prove to him that I was capable of handling the higher level of intensity.
 This included attending lessons consistently (almost) every week for 2 years; never canceling a lesson; never being late; using lesson time as lesson time, and not digressing into social time; practicing consistently throughout the week, every week; always arriving prepared; bringing questions into lessons; attending concerts regularly and improving my listening skills; increasing my knowledge of violin repertoire and music in general; showing signs of long term commitment to mastering the instrument.

 In order to be treated as a serious student of the violin, I had to first demonstrate that I was.

-Previous entries: April 2013
+Previous entries: November 2013

 Kate Little is from Salt Lake City, Utah.
 Biography

 Please consider supporting Violinist.com by becoming a sponsor, and reaching our dedicated community of violin professionals, students and fans!